codefellows/seattle-javascript-401d15/class-23-testing-controllers/README.md

 ## Testing Controllers
   * **Overview of Technologies**
-    * `Karma` is a test runner for running tests against code that would normally be ran in a browser enviornment
+    * `Karma` is a test runner for running tests against code that would normally be ran in a browser environment
     * `Jasmine` is a testing framework that uses BDD (behavior driven development) style naming conventions, similar to that of `mocha`
       * `Jasmine` also includes a built in assertion library that uses similar conventions to `chai`'s `expect` syntax and associated language chains
     * `angular-mocks` is a library that will be used to mock our angular code for testing